-National Midwifery Week is October 4-10, and Frontier Nursing University is celebrating by hosting an exciting virtual event dedicated to nurse-midwifery.
-During FNU's Empower 2020 Year of the Nurse and the Midwife virtual event, hear from passionate leaders in nurse-midwifery who are committed to better care for women and families.
+National Midwifery Week is October 3-9, and Frontier Nursing University is celebrating by hosting an exciting virtual event dedicated to nurse-midwifery.
+During FNU's Empower 2021 Creating a Culture of Caring virtual event, hear from passionate leaders in nurse-midwifery who are committed to better care for women and families.
 We hope you’ll join us!